SUCCESS-MURI/success_apc_blur_detection/README.md

-## NEED TO UPDATE THIS
-previous project's readme

 # Blur Detection and Classifcation that includes Brightness and Darkness Blur

+This repository contains the training and test code for running our blur detection model based on the Kim et al. model with the additional 2 output labels for brightness and darkness blur definition.
-This repository contains the training, test code and links to the sythetic dataset, which consists of scenes including motion, defocus, brightness and darkness blurs together in each scene.
+Links to our dataset include motion, defocus, brightness and darkness blurs together in each scene.

 --------------------------
 ## Prerequisites (tested)
 - Ubuntu 20.04
 - Tensorflow-gpu 2.2.0